wenogk/inventoryTrackerBackend/README.md

 ### Running the tests

-- run the app using the instructions above and run the tests in the backend docker container using the instructions below
+- run the app using the instructions above and run the tests in the backend docker container using the commands below
 - `docker exec -it backend_container bash`
   - `npm run test`